 Activity 2 Recreate a Business Logo

 Most businesses brand or market their services or products.
 Branding is an image, symbol, sign, or logo that identifies a product or service and differentiates it from another company’s brand.
+Good logos become instantly recognizable and remain unique to the company that they are representing.
+Logos represent the culture of the company and speak about its character to its customers.
+Logos that work well can last for decades.
 Pick a product or company that you are familiar with from food that you eat daily.
 Look at how the name is printed on the packaging.
 Are there additional images or words?
 Recreate a new logo for your favorite drink, morning bread or jam, lunch meat, or restaurant.
 You are working as a visual designer and as a branding agent!
 Recreate the known world.
 Look at it in a new and fresh way!
 Use your imagination.

 Activity 3 Make a Green Company Logo